 Using Insecticides Indoors

-Spray the product upward at a rate of 5 to 8 seconds for every 1,000 square feet of space.
+- Spray the product upward at a rate of five to eight seconds for every 1,000 square feet of space.

 Excluding Sand Flies

 You want to stop sand flies from getting in your house by sealing up all little cracks and gaps that allow entrance.
-Because the small pests can slip through standard 16-mesh screens, consider replacing window and door screens with those of 14-mesh or smaller.
+Because the small pests can slip through standard 16-mesh screens, consider replacing window and door screens with those of 14-mesh or smaller screens.
 Repair damaged screens immediately.

 Brick homes often have "weep holes" that allow sand flies to enter homes.
-You don't want to completely seal up those holes because they help stop condensation from accumulating inside of walls.
-The Texas Agricultural Extension Service suggests plugging up up weep holes with plastic or nylon scrubbing pads instead.
+You don't want to completely seal up those holes because they help stop condensation from accumulating inside walls.
+Plug up weep holes with plastic or nylon scrubbing pads instead.

 Cleaning Up Outside

-Making your outdoor areas less attractive to sand flies helps prevent them from making their way inside.
+Making your yard less attractive to sand flies helps prevent them from making their way inside.
 Because the pests are attracted to moisture, you need to get rid of all standing water around your yard.
-This might mean cleaning clogged gutters or pouring freestanding water out of flowerpots, birdbaths, old tires and other containers.
+This might mean cleaning clogged gutters or pouring freestanding water out of flowerpots, birdbaths, old tires, and other containers.

-Sand flies are attracted to shiny painted surfaces, perhaps because they think it's water.
+Sand flies are attracted to shiny, painted surfaces, perhaps because they think it's water.
 Rinse the pests off the exterior of your home with a strong stream of water from a garden hose.
-Do this about mid-day so the water doesn't attract even more biting pests to the area.
+Do this around midday so the water doesn't attract even more biting pests to the area.
 Don't spray around dusk or dawn when the sand flies become active.